afloresca/photofilm4U/README.md

 This is the lab project for the SA course at the UOC.
 It is made up of 3 elements (each one in its own GIT repository):

-* A <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025/blob/main/docker-compose.yml">docker-compose.yml</a> file to startup the basic infrastructure needed to run the services
+* A <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025/blob/main/docker-compose.yml">docker-compose.yml</a> file to startup the infrastructure needed to run the services
 * A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-productcatalog">ProductCatalog</a> microservice
 * A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-user">User</a> microservice
 * A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-notification">Notification</a> microservice
 * A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-course">Course</a> microservice
+* A folder for the executables and an alternative docker-compose.yml with all the configuration needed to run the whole project along with microservices

 <p align="right">(<a href="#top">go up</a>)</p>